|Nutritional Guidelines (per serving)|

 If you like spicy, you'll love these hot red chili peppers!
-This fun recipe starts with an assortment of chili peppers which are anywhere from 2 - 4 inches long.
+This fun recipe starts with an assortment of chili peppers which are anywhere from 2 to 4 inches long.
 Experiment with jalapeno, red peppers, or banana peppers (these are especially hot).
 Stuffed with shrimp or chicken meat plus Thai herbs, these peppers are then dipped in a simple batter and fried.
 Superb for an appetizer, or enjoy them with a Thai salad for a complete meal!

 As a bonus, these chilies can be stuffed ahead of time, then quickly fried when your guests arrive.